Sunday, September 29, 2024

 Photo by the mother of the little boy

-The director is showing16th-century documents to German Calvinists, descendants of French Protestants who fled the kingdom when their faith was outlawed.
-One record is the Bible of Henri IV, who had to abjure his Protestant belief.
+The director is showing 16th-century documents to German Calvinists, descendants of French Protestants who fled the kingdom when their faith was outlawed (in 1684).
+One record is the Bible of Henri IV, the Protestant chief who to enter Paris abjured his faith and accepted Catholicism: "Paris is worth a mass," he famously said.

 No comments: